Best Practices for User Identity

 We recommend you review the following information before you set up identity policies.

-The system supports either Active Directory or LDAP for user awareness and control.
-The association between an Active Directory or LDAP repository and the management center is referred to as a realm.
+The system supports Active Directory, LDAP, and other user repositories for user awareness and control.
+The association between an Active Directory or LDAP repository and the CDO is referred to as a realm.
 You should create one realm per LDAP server or Active Directory domain.
 For details about which versions are supported, see Supported Servers for Realms.

 The only user identity source supported by LDAP is captive portal.
 To use other identity sources (with the exception of ISE/ISE-PIC), you must use Active Directory.